Graffioh/graffioh/mds/blog/12-30-2024-people-ambition.md

 "Why go to work when you have your family money?" (assuming you have a wealthy family)

-Well, for personal indipendence, it's not that hard.
+Well, for personal independence, it's not that hard.

 "Why leave the comfort of your hometown to go abroad?"